mariam138/syncora_react/README.md

 ### Media

+- Post it note picture used as the hero image for sign in and sign up pages is from [pixabay.com](https://pixabay.com/illustrations/lists-to-do-paper-checkbox-tasks-6131213/)

 ### Other

 - The instructions to prepare the repository for deployment were adapted from [this](https://blog.md.engineer/vite-heroku-clkmnkq8h000709l7hxqe689p) post by Ndagi Stanley